mbukatov/usmqe-specfiles/README.rst

  USM QE Specfiles
 ==================

-Spec files of of USM QE tools packaged as a software collection extending standard `rh-python35`_ collection.
+Spec files of of USM QE server tools packaged as a software collection extending standard `rh-python35`_ collection.

 Creating new Software collection extending an existing one
 ==========================================================

-This is a quick overview of extending `rh-python35`_ software collection with another one (so called `dependent software collection`), which would contain packages with usm qe tools.
+This is a quick overview of extending `rh-python35`_ software collection with another one (so called `dependent software collection`), which would contain packages with usm qe server tools.

 First of all, we need to come up with the proper name for new software collection.
-We are going to use ``rh-usmqetools10``, where:
+We are going to use ``rh-usmqeserver10``, where:

 * scl name prefix: ``rh-`` is vendor (aka provider or organization) id
-* scl name base: ``usmqetools``
+* scl name base: ``usmqeserver``
 * scl name version: ``10`` (this stands for 1.0)

 Now let's generate initial specfile of soft. colleciton metapackage::

     $ cd ~/projects/usmqe-specfiles
-    $ spec2scl --meta-specfile rh-usmqetools10 > rh-usmqetools10.spec
+    $ spec2scl --meta-specfile rh-usmqeserver10 > rh-usmqeserver10.spec

 TODO: continue here